georgewatson/georgewatson.me/privacy_policy.md

 {:.compact-list}
 * `cookieconsent_status`
   * **Purpose:**
-    Records that you have dismissed the cookie notification banner
+    Records that you have dismissed the cookie notification banner[^cookies]
   * **Content:**
     A Boolean (true/false) value
   * **Provider:**